satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

     HealthCheck --> Remove[Remove Unhealthy Instances]
 ```

-### 96. Explain the concept of toil and how to eliminate it.
+### Explain the concept of toil and how to eliminate it

 **Answer:**
 - Toil is manual, repetitive work.